theHDM/HexBoard/README.md

 * Jared DeCook has been writing music, developing hardware, and performing as [Shaping The Silence](https://shapingthesilence.com/) for over a decade.
 * Zach DeCook has been listening to music, breaking hardware, and occasionally writing software since the former discovered his exploitable talents.

-## HexBoard Arduino firmware
+## HexBoard "Arduino" firmware

-The Arduino firmware is the default firmware for the HexBoard (and is what this repository contains).
+The "Arduino" firmware is the default firmware for the HexBoard (and is what this repository contains).

 [![Sourcehut Build status](https://builds.sr.ht/~earboxer/HexBoard/commits/.svg)](https://builds.sr.ht/~earboxer/HexBoard/commits/?)
 Nightly builds are automatically made when a commit is pushed to SourceHut.

+Build artifacts are usually also attached to the [tagged releases on sourcehut](https://git.sr.ht/~earboxer/HexBoard/refs), and may be found at https://zachdecook.com/HexBoard/firmware/ for posterity.

+The files are in the format `VX_Y_Z-model0.uf2`, where
+* `X_Y_Z` is the version number
+* `0` is the model number ("2" for production model, for sale since 2023.
+"1" for the 2022 development model with the RP2040 processor board).

 ### Building the firmware